ioBroker/ioBroker.docs/docs/en/admin/objects.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/objects.md
-hash: h2W27+wNG9J4NAF0r8ajYsHYxjCj462PmXNxMN8AJCo=
+hash: nrgsR+t5T1y8xfMjA6VUTr0FxR1LbtTJ/uuWyowBAJg=
 ---
 All managed objects are located under this tab.
-A folder is created for each instance in which the data points created by it are located in a hierarchical structure.
+For each instance, a folder is created in which the data points created by it are located in a hierarchical structure.
 Objects can also be created and deleted manually here.
 Entire object structures can be uploaded or downloaded.
 Another button enables the expert view to be displayed.

 ## The title line
 In the title line there are icons for the most important processes.
 There is context help for each icon.
-Simply stay on the icon with the mouse for a while.
+To do this, simply hold the mouse on the icon for a while.

 ![The icons of the objects tab](../../de/admin/media/ADMIN_Objekte_numbers.png)

 ### 1 - Refresh the view
-If objects that have just been created are not visible, clicking this icon helps to bring the status of the page up to date.
+If objects that have just been created are not visible, clicking this icon will help bring the status of the page up to date.

 ### 2 - change display
 This button changes the display of the objects on this page.

-When the button is active, all objects are listed alphabetically by ID, one below the other.
+When the button is active, all objects are sorted alphabetically by ID and listed one below the other.
 If this button is not active, the objects are displayed hierarchically alphabetically according to instances as a tree structure.

 In both cases, self-created namespaces are shown at the top.